 - When you are done, sterilize the derma roller again and let it dry before packing it up.

-- Wash your hands and apply a serum or moisturizer like I mention above.
+- Wash your hands and apply an oil or moisturizer as I mention above.
 I also like to spritz with a cooling aloe mist to bring down redness.

 - You’re done!
 Good job! 😎